semvdn/Growing-NCA-WebUI/README.md

 This project provides an interactive, web-based user interface for training and running "Growing" Neural Cellular Automata (NCA) models, inspired by the research paper and Distill article ["Growing Neural Cellular Automata"](https://distill.pub/2020/growing-ca/).

 The application is built with a Python backend using Flask and TensorFlow for the core NCA logic, and a vanilla JavaScript frontend for a dynamic user experience.
-It allows users to define target patterns, train models in real-time, observe their growth, and interact with the resulting automata in a separate "runner" environment.
+It allows users to define target patterns, train models in real-time, observe their growth, and interact with the resulting automata.

 <table align="center">
   <thead>